-Radiation fog, NWP, Boundary-Layer, Soil thermal conductivity
+boundary-layer, NWP, radiation fog, soil thermal conductivity

-1 1 | INTRODUCTION
+1 | INTRODUCTION

-Fog has large human and environmental impacts which are often understated; the reduction in visibility caused by 2 fog leads to huge disruptions for air, sea and land transport.
-The financial and human losses are comparable to losses 3 from tornadoes or severe tropical storms (Gultepe et al., 2007).
-Fog is the second most likely cause of weather related aviation accidents behind strong winds (Gultepe et al., 2019).
-Over 10,000 people died in India in 2017 from fog related traffic accidents (Kapoor, 2019).
-Similarly in the US, between 1995 and 2004, 13,720 people were reported 6 to have died in fog related accidents (Forthun et al., 2006).
-Fog and low cloud can have a destabilising effect on electricity grids due to the rapid change in radiation conditions for photo-voltaic installations (Köhler et al., 2017).
-8 Fog can also lead to persistent temperature inversions which result in pollution stagnating in the lower atmosphere 9 for extended periods with consequences for human health (Tanaka et al., 1998, Nemery et al., 2001).
-An example of 10 the impact fog can have was the widespread fog event of the 2nd November 2015 which resulted in the cancellation 11 of flights from airports across the UK, in particular Heathrow airport where over 112 flights were cancelled (Cleaton, 12 2015).
-Other methods of transport were also disrupted with speed restrictions implemented on roads, reports of 13 traffic accidents due to the fog and the cancellation of ferries.
-14
+Fog has large human and environmental impacts, which are often understated; the reduction in visibility caused by fog leads to huge disruptions for air, sea, and land transport.
+The financial and human losses are comparable to losses from tornadoes or severe tropical storms (Gultepe et al., 2007).
+Fog is the second most likely cause of weather-related aviation accidents behind strong winds (Gultepe et al., 2019).
+Over 10,000 people died in India in 2017 from fog-related traffic accidents (Kapoor, 2019).
+Similarly, in the United States, between 1995 and 2004, 13,720 people were reported to have died in fog-related accidents (Forthun et al., 2006).
+Fog and low cloud can have a destabilising effect on electricity grids, due to the rapid change in radiation conditions for photovoltaic installations (Köhler et al., 2017).
+Fog can also lead to persistent temperature inversions, which result in pollution stagnating in the lower atmosphere for extended periods, with consequences for human health (Tanaka et al., 1998, Nemery et al., 2001).
+An example of the impact fog can have was the widespread fog event of November 2, 2015, which resulted in the cancellation of flights from airports across the UK, in particular Heathrow airport, where over 112 flights were cancelled (Cleaton, 2015).
+Other methods of transport were also disrupted, with speed restrictions implemented on roads, reports of traffic accidents due to the fog, and the cancellation of ferries.